Call Russell Matson (781)380-7730 24 hours a day

-Do you automatically win a criminal case if the police don’t show up on the day of the trial?
+Do you automatically win the case if the Police donít show up at trial?

-The answer is generally no, you don’t automatically win the case if the cops don’t show up in court on your trial date.
-At least not the first time it happens.
+The answer is generally no, you donít automatically win the case if the cops miss court, at least not usually on the first try.

 My experience is, it really varies depending on many factors, including:

 The attitude of the judge, and the likelihood that the prosecutor will be able to produce the police officer by the next court data are the biggest factors.

 There are some judges who really donít like to throw a case out and they will give the Commonwealth several extra chances if there is any way that they can do so or there is any reasonable chance that they are going to bring witnesses into court.

 Other judges that are more concerned that the client has a right to a speedy trial and are interested in protecting that right.
 You can also say that they really want to move the cases along and if the Commonwealth is not able to produce witness/witnesses, they are all too happy to throw out the case because it is one less thing that they have to worry about.

 Another factor can be the facts of the case itself.
 Judges will sometimes take a look at the case and if they think that it is a strong case for the Commonwealth, they are more likely to hold on to the case.
 But it they think it is bad case for the Commonwealth, part of their rational is: even if the witnesses do show up, chances are that it is going to be a not guilty.
 If the case is weak, there is no breath test result, and the evidence of drunk driving isn't compelling, that can definitely be a factor.
 If the judge thinks the case is likely to be a not guilty, he or she may just dismissed it at trial because the officer isnít there, rather than clog up the court docket.